These aren't throwaway tips

 If you’d like to deodorize your drain, it’s best to put small pieces of citrus peel down your garbage disposal.
-There are also garbage disposal drain cleaning products designed to deodorize drains, like Disposal & Drain Cleaner.
-Just drop one quick-dissolving pack into your garbage disposal for a clear drain and fresh citrus scent.
+There are also garbage disposal drain cleaning products designed to deodorize drains, like Liquid-Plumr®Clog Destroyer Gel with Lemon.

 How Do You Unclog a Garbage Disposal?

-So, how do you fix a clogged garbage disposal?
-If your kitchen sink isn’t draining and seems jammed, you can plunge it using a kitchen plunger to dislodge the debris that’s clogging your disposal.
+So, how do you unclog a garbage disposal with standing water?
+If your kitchen sink garbage disposal won’t drain and seems jammed, you can plunge it using a kitchen plunger to dislodge the debris that’s clogging your disposal.
 (Note: A kitchen plunger is different than a toilet plunger.)

 To plunge the drain, tighten a clamp over the rubber part of the drain line to your dishwasher, which can be found under your sink.